sketchplugins/plugin-directory/README.md

 - [Abstract](https://abstract.com), by Abstract: Abstract lets you manage, version, and document your designs in one place
 - [Add Colors to Palette](https://github.com/johnmcclumpha/sketch-add-colors-to-palette), by johnmcclumpha: Quickly and easily add colors from the fills of selected layers in a Sketch file to the document palette.
 - [Add Trailing Space](https://github.com/tgfjt/sketch-add-trailing-space#readme), by tgfjt: add trailing space into selected text layers
-- [Adeeapp Sketch Plugin](https://www.adeeapp.com/), by AdeeApp.com: Design for all.
-The most comprehensive free accessibility testing tool for inclusive design!
 - [AEIconizer](https://github.com/tadija/aeiconizer), by Marko Tadić: iOS icon generator plugin for Bohemian Coding Sketch app.
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
 - [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.